-Queer Eye's Karamo Brown Opens Up on His Dating Life - E!
+Queer Eye's Karamo Opens Up on His Dating Life - E!
 Online

-Karamo Brown is ready to find that special someone.
+Karamo is ready to find that special someone.

 Last year—following his split from Ian Jordan, his fiancé and partner of 10 years—the Queer Eye host even said he'd be willing to become the Bachelor.